 The newspaper found three cases of amyotrophic lateral sclerosis (ALS), known as Lou Gehrig’s disease, that the military hadn’t reported.
 The disease destroys muscles and nerves, is always fatal, and rarely hits people younger than 45.
 One of the three cases involves Navy Capt.
 Denis Army of Virginia Beach, who died in 2000 after developing symptoms less than a week after his first anthrax vaccination.

-His widow filed the first public acknowledgement of his death and its connection to the vaccine after talking to a Daily Press reporter and learning that she could file a report with the federal Vaccine Adverse Event Reporting System (VAERS).
+His widow filed the first public acknowledgment of his death and its connection to the vaccine after talking to a Daily Press reporter and learning that she could file a report with the federal Vaccine Adverse Event Reporting System (VAERS).

 Col. John Grabenstein, director of the military’s vaccine agency, said no one from the military intentionally misled Congress or the public.
 The 20,765 hospitalizations merely followed vaccinations in time, without documented proof of a cause-and-effect relationship, he claimed.
 However, the data that the Daily Press used to document the underreporting came from an unpublished report that Grabenstein supplied in response to its request.